Thailand says has enough supplies for start of COVID-19 vaccinations

 Concern about availability has grown as Thailand suffers its deadliest outbreak so far, with only 2.7 million people having received a first dose of a coronavirus vaccine.

-The government has been scrambling to source more and the ministry on Friday said it hoped to sign a contract next week for 20 million shots of the Pfizer/BioNTech vaccine.
+The government has been scrambling to source more and the ministry on Friday said it hoped to sign a contract next week for 20 million shots of the Pfizer (PFE.N)/BioNTech (22UAy.DE) vaccine.

 An additional 200,000 doses of that vaccine have been sourced from South Korea, a health ministry source told Reuters.